b5463/ocms/plugins/rainlab/user/README.md

 ## Requirements

-- October CMS 3.0 or above
-- The [AJAX Framework](https://octobercms.com/docs/cms/ajax) to be included in your layout/page
+This plugin requires the [Ajax Framework](https://octobercms.com/docs/cms/ajax) to be included in your layout/page in order to handle form requests.

 ## Installation Instructions